iterative/dvc.org/static/docs/get-started/example-pipeline.md

 ![](/static/img/example-flow-2x.png)

-DVC helps to describe these transformations and capture actual data involved - input data set we are processing, intermediate artifacts (useful if some transformations take a lot of time to run), output models.
+DVC helps to describe these transformations and capture actual data involved - input data set we are processing, intermediate results (useful if some transformations take a lot of time to run), output models.
 This way we can capture what data and code were used to produce a specific model in a sharable and reproducible way.